nogibjj/IDS706-python-Data-Visualization-Poloars-XS110/README.md

 ## Setup

-I use week2 mini project as template and make the following modification:
+I used week2 mini project as a template and made the following modifications:

 ### 1. Update requirements.txt:
 ```